erichs/hashi.sh/README.md

 Enjoy.

-> If a man wishes to rid himself of a feeling of unbearable oppression, he may have to take hashish. -- Friedrich Nietzsche
+> If a man wishes to rid himself of a feeling of unbearable oppression, he may have to take hashi.sh. -- Friedrich Nietzsche